Gabbe2003/boilerplate_frontend-1/README.md

 10. Trigger the update post on infinity scroll.

-(There are some errors in production code, not major but recheck them:
+There are some errors in production code, not major but recheck them:

-1. The update post is not working
-2. The cache is kinda off, sometimes it revalidate and sometimes not?. s )
+The render modal is being called three times.
 When we are in the slug we there is so many calls fix the api calls and reuse components and optimizitions here and there,

 then we fix the npm run build.